occasional16/researchopia/zotero-plugin/README.md

 ## Next steps
 - Tighten integration with the Item Pane (embedded page tied to selected item)
-- Authentication/session sharing with academic-rating if needed
+- Authentication/session sharing with Researchopia if needed
 - Port more UI from your existing browser extension

 Note: For development/testing, you can also use Tools → Plugins → Debug Add-ons → Load Temporary Add-on to load the folder directly without creating XPI.